-

 Click Unlock.

-The NetScaler GUI only lists system users created in the ADC, so there is no option in the GUI to unlock external users.
+The NetScaler GUI only lists system users created in NetScaler, so there is no option in the GUI to unlock external users.
 To unlock an external user, the nsroot

 administrator must use the CLI.